Oklahoma adds RBs to help replace Mixon, Perine | FOX Sports

 One that got away: LB Jacob Phillips switched his commitment to LSU in the past week.

 How they’ll fit in: The running back position is wide open.
-Abdul Adams is the most experienced returning back, but the talented newcomers will be hard to hold off.
-Oklahoma had issues in the secondary last season, so Barnes and Broiles could get early looks.
+Abdul Adams is the most experienced returning back, but the talented freshmen will be hard to hold off.
+Oklahoma had issues in the secondary last season, so Barnes and Broiles could get an early look.